How to get the parent directory in Python

 Get started with Replit

-Replit Agent will write the code, test for errors, and deploy your app automatically.
+Replit Agent will write the code, test for errors, and deploy your application for you.
 Start building with Replit.

 Get started for free